 Outside Employment Policy

-This policy explains the requirements for taking second jobs and the conflicts of interest that may arise.
+This policy explains that employees are expected to devote their energies to their job with your company and describes the requirements for taking second jobs and the conflicts of interest that may arise.

 Employment of Relatives Policy